CANDIDATES FOR THE 2016

 ACPA EXECUTIVE COUNCIL

-The voting period for next year's council has ended.
-Thank you for your interest.
+The voting period for next year's council closes on October 12, 2015.

 Please email email@example.com with any questions.

-It is an honor to be nominated again for the position of Treasurer of the ACPA.
+It is an honor to be nominated for the position of Vice President-Elect of the ACPA.
 I have thoroughly enjoyed being a part of this organization from the very beginning, and other than patient care, I find the work I do for the ACPA some of the most rewarding that I have had the opportunity to perform.
-Should I have the pleasure to serve in the role of Treasurer again, I will work to grow our unique organization for the betterment of our patients, and encourage more practitioners from all specialties to enjoy the interdisciplinary collaboration that the ACPA has to offer.
+Should I have the pleasure to serve in the role of Vice President-Elect, I will work to grow our unique organization for the betterment of our patients, and encourage more practitioners from all specialties to enjoy the interdisciplinary collaboration that the ACPA has to offer.

-I studied both performance saxophone and biology at the Berklee School of Music and the University of Scranton respectively.
+I studied performance saxophone at the Berklee School of Music and biology at the University of Scranton.
 I then received my doctorates in dentistry and medicine at the University of Pennsylvania.
 I enjoyed understanding more about the team care provided for children with clefts during my training in oral and maxillofacial surgery at the Hospital of the University of Pennsylvania.
-My interactions with pediatric care led me to fellowship training at the Georgetown Medical Center and the Posnick Center where the focus was pediatric cleft and craniofacial disorders.
-I then became a full-time faculty member at the University of Pittsburgh, where I currently serve as Professor and Program Director in the Department of Oral and Maxillofacial Surgery as well as the Director of Translational Research for the School of Dental Medicine.
+My interactions with pediatric care lead me to fellowship training at the Georgetown Medical Center and the Posnick Center where the focus was pediatric cleft and craniofacial disorders.
+I then became a full-time faculty member at the University of Pittsburgh, where I currently serve as Professor and Program Director in the Department of Oral and Maxillofacial Surgery.
 I also serve as the chief of Pediatric Oral and Maxillofacial Surgery at the Children’s Hospital of Pittsburgh, and enjoy being dedicated to the care of children with cleft and craniofacial disorders.
-I am an active member of the long-standing team at the Pittsburgh Cleft Craniofacial Center.
+I am an active surgeon of the long-standing team at the Pittsburgh Cleft Craniofacial Center.

 Presently, I divide my time at the University of Pittsburgh between clinical care, teaching, and research in tissue engineering.
-I am a reviewer for a variety of peer publications, and I have had the opportunity to publish a number of articles, reviews, and book chapters in the area of craniomaxillofacial disorders.
-I have also held editorial positions for a number of publications and have recently been a contributing editor for a comprehensive text in oral and maxillofacial surgery.
+I have had the opportunity to publish a number of articles, reviews, and book chapters in the area of craniomaxillofacial disorders.
+I have also held editorial positions for a number of publications and have recently been an editor for a comprehensive text in oral and maxillofacial surgery.
 I have had the privilege of participating in a number of presentations at ACPA annual meetings including the pre-conference, panel discussions, session chair activities, and research sessions.
-I have happily served as Treasurer of the ACPA and CPF, as well as on a number of committees including the Program Committee, International Outreach Committee, the Membership Committee and the Council.
-Locally, I serve my community on the board of the Make-A-Wish Foundation.
-I am married to Jackie Sohn Costello (an orthodontist), and we have two children, Michael and Mia, who have both attended the annual session.
+I have happily served as Treasurer of the ACPA and CPF, as well as on a number of committees including the Program Committee, International Outreach Committee, the Membership Committee, and the Council.
+Locally, I have served my community on the board of the Make-A-Wish Foundation.
+I am married to Jackie Sohn Costello (an orthodontist), and we have two children — Michael and Mia who have both been to the annual session.
 I appreciate this opportunity to serve our great organization.

-COUNCIL POSITION # 1 – Vote for one: Bruce B. Horswell, MD, DDS, MS or Ana M. Mercado, DMD, MS, PhD
+COUNCIL POSITION # 1 – Vote for one: Scott Dailey, BS, MA, PhD, CCC-SLP or Lynn M. Grames, MA

 COUNCIL POSITION # 1